If you have never purchased Semah from us, it's important that you READ THIS ENTIRE PAGE.

 FOR MORE INFORMATION:

-If you have any questions about our Semah, please email email@example.com
+If you have any OTHER questions about our Semah, please feel free to email firstname.lastname@example.org

 Some links to more information about the use of ceremonial Semah: